parthbhatt268/PythonDSA/Basic/Trees.md

 - BFS explores nodes **level by level**.
 - It is commonly used to find the **shortest path in an unweighted graph**.

+### Application of BFS

+1. Shortest Path in an
+2. unweighted graph
+3. Cycle Detection
+4. Crawlers in Search Engine
+5. Social Networking Search
+6. In Garbage Collection
+7. Broadcasting

+### Sample Question

+1. BFS of Graph (Solved soln in folder)

 ---

 ### **Graph Representation**